woxblom/DragListView/README.md

 * Get a callback when a drag is started and ended with the position

 ## Usage
-**NOTE: The adapter must use stable ids and only layout managers based on a LinearLayoutManager is supported.
+**NOTE: The adapter must use stable ids and only layout managers based on a LinearLayoutManager are supported.
 List and Grid layouts are used as example in the sample project.

         mRecyclerView.setLayoutManager(new LinearLayoutManager(this));